AminAliari/AStar-Algorithm-Implantation/README.md

 ![Settings Window](http://uupload.ir/files/ljnm_screenshot.png)

-this is a AStar Algorithm Implantation which is useful for game developing.
+this is a AStar Algorithm Implantation which is useful for game developing and algorithm courses.
-Developed with swing graphic library and java
+Developed with swing graphic library and java.

 feel free to use this under Apache License. (indcluding mentioning "Amin Aliari" as developer name)